 In 1215 he gathered six of his followers and with the help of the Bishop of Toulouse founded what was to become the Order of Friar Preachers, also known as Dominicans.
 The mission of the Friar Preachers was the propagation of true doctrine and good morals, and the extirpation of heresy.
 The Order was granted approval by Pope Honorius III one year later.

-Saint Dominic was born in 1170, in Calaruega, Spain.
-He is the founder of the Friar Preachers, the Dominicans, whose charism is to teach the faith.
-He converted many heretics through his preaching, which was fueled by his love for the misguided and the suffering.
-He is known to once have brought back to life, through his prayer, a young man who had been thrown from his horse and killed.
+St Dominic is known to once have brought back to life, through his prayer, a young man who had been thrown from his horse and killed.
 Blessed John of Saxony wrote of him: “Nothing disturbed the even temper of his soul except for his quick sympathy with every sort of suffering.
 And as a man’s face shows whether his heart is happy or not, it was easy to see from his friendly and joyous countenance that he was at peace inwardly.”
-Saint Dominic died at the age of fifty two, in 1221, surrounded by his brethren.
+And Blessed Cecilia Caesarini described him as thin, of middle height, with a handsome face, blue eyes and a full head of red hair though he wore a tonsure.
+Saint Dominic died at the age fifty-one, in 1221, surrounded by his brethren.